 With proper execution, whiteboarding has the ability to shorten sales cycles and build greater trust with buyers.

-In fact, our research shows that simple, concrete, hand-drawn visuals on a whiteboard outperform most PowerPoint presentations in the areas of recall, engagement, presentation quality, credibility, and persuasion.
+In fact, our research shows that simple, concrete, hand-drawn visuals on a whiteboard can make your sales presentation more memorable and more engaging, while also improving the presentation quality, credibility, and persuasive impact.

 These benefits hold true in remote selling environments as well.
 A separate research study found that using interactive visual stories for virtual sales calls boosts engagement, increases favorable attitudes toward your story, improves recall, and makes prospects more likely to meet with you.